gdsbook/book/notebooks/05_choropleth.md

 the statistical and spatial distribution of the attribute values in comparison of classifiers below.

-For map classification, one optimiality criterion that can be used is a measure of fit.
+For map classification, one optimality criterion that can be used is a measure of fit.
 In PySAL the "absolute deviation around class medians" (ADCM) is calculated and provides a measure of fit that allows for comparison of alternative classifiers for the same value of $k$.